- Transnational and Comparative Law

 - European and Latin American Law

 Ángel R. Oquendo has lectured and published extensively in five languages: English, Spanish, German, French, and Portuguese.
-An authority worldwide on comparative law and international litigation, he has often served as an expert witness before U.S. and international tribunals and as counsel to law firms, corporations, and public-interest organizations.
-He has authored the leading textbook on Latin American Law, used in law schools throughout the country and currently in its second edition with Foundation Press.
-His numerous scholarly works also include “Upping the Ante: Collective Litigation in Latin America” and “Deliberative Democracy in Habermas and Nino,” which appeared, respectively, in the Columbia Journal of Transnational Law and in the Oxford Journal Legal Studies.
+An authority worldwide on Comparative Law and International Litigation, he has often served as expert witness before U.S. and international tribunals and as counsel to law firms, corporations, and public-interest organizations.
+He has authored the leading textbook on Latin American Law, used in law schools throughout the country and currently in its third edition with Foundation Press.
+His numerous scholarly works also include “The Politicization of Human Rights,” “Upping the Ante: Collective Litigation in Latin America,” and “Deliberative Democracy in Habermas and Nino,” which appeared, respectively, in the N.Y.U.
+Journal of International Law and Politics, the Columbia Journal of Transnational Law, and the Oxford Journal of Legal Studies.

 Professor Oquendo has held visiting professorships at national and international institutions, such as Berkeley Law, the Georgetown Law Center, the Free University of Berlin, the University of Hamburg, the University of Aix-en-Provence, and the Federal & State Universities of Rio de Janeiro.
 He has regularly participated in the Yale Latin American Seminar on Political and Constitutional Theory, the Harvard Institute for Global Law and Policy, LatCrit, Inc., the Law and Society Association, and other scholarly groups.